Onchidoris

 Onchidoris is a genus of dorid nudibranchs in the family Onchidorididae.
 One of its members is known to prey on barnacles and the others eat bryozoans.
-The radula contains a rachidian tooth when fully developed, but this is vestigial in some species.
+The radula contains a rachidian tooth when fully developed, but this is vestigial in some species.A molecular phylogeny study showed that they aren't closely related to some other species of Knoutsodonta within which genus they were formerly placed.

 Species

 Species within the genus Onchidoris include: